 The 7-step Listening Challenge.
 Podcasts to help English learners practise listening.
 Do your students want more listening practice?

 Aoife McLoughlin, blogger with ELT-Connect.com and latest winner of the British Council's Teaching English blog award, recommends five podcasts to get them started.
 Do you spend enough time working on listening skills with your students?
 Is there ever enough time?
 In my experience, I would say no. Often, when we ask students what part of their English they most want to improve, they will say listening and speaking.
-But we often give less attention to the receptive skill of listening, perhaps in the belief that 'if you can do it alone, you can do it at home'.
 Lean on me1.
 Teach them English.
 SANTA CLAUS and CHRISTMAS GAMES at SantaGames.Net.
 Play this quiz now!
 Australia Facts for Kids: Facts about Australia for Kids.

 Interesting Facts for Kids Here are some interesting Australia Facts which were chosen and researched by kids especially for kids.